-- digital pads (aka toe beans)
+- a number of digital pads (or toe beans) on front and rear paws

-- a metatarsal pad (rear paw)
+- a metatarsal pad on each rear paw

-- a carpal pad (front paw)
+- a carpal pad on each front paw

 Here’s a labeled diagram of a cat’s paw pads to help you distinguish each part.

-A description of cat toe beans
+2. A description of cat toe beans

-A cat’s toe beans consist of a thick, rubbery pad of fatty tissue covered by a layer of tough skin. unlike most part of a cat, they are totally free of hair.
+Unlike most parts of a cat, its toe beans are totally free of hair.
 Any fur in the toe bean area sprouts from between a cat’s toes.

 A cat’s toe beans are packed with nerve receptors and are one of the most sensitive areas of its body.
 For this reason, they are often not keen on having them touched.